kenogihara/sentiment_analysis/README.md

   frameborder="0"
 ></iframe>

-I mentioned earlier that words like "hotel", "resort", "stay" or "night" are commonly used in both positive *and* negative reviews.
-Frequency distributions of each group of sentiments will still show similar words:
+I mentioned earlier that words like "hotel", "resort", "stay" or "night" are commonly used in both positive and negative reviews.
+Consequently, frequency distributions of each group of sentiments will still show similar words:

 ![Negative Reviews Plot](assets/negative_reviews_plot.png)